 Here are some basics decoded:

-Businesses sell to other businesses but that stems from the consumer’s demand at the end of the day:
+Businesses sell to other businesses but that ultimately stems from the consumer’s demand

 It is easy to think of selling components or IT Technologies to customers in silos.
 However even when businesses operate in a value chain where they both buy from and sell to other businesses, they still function from the derived demand from the consumer at the end of the value chain.